About Public Bodies

 Executive NDPBs: a national remit, carrying out administrative, commercial, executive or regulatory functions at arm's length from Government.
-Normally established by statute, Royal Charter or as companies limited by guarantee.
-Most NDPBs have boards appointed by Scottish Ministers which are subject to the Commissioner for Ethical Standards in Public Life in Scotland.
+They are normally established by statute, Royal Charter or as companies limited by guarantee.
+Most NDPBs have Boards appointed by Scottish Ministers which are subject to the Commissioner for Ethical Standards in Public Life in Scotland.

 Advisory NDPBs: a national remit carrying out advisory functions providing specialist advice to Ministers and others.

 Tribunals: responsible for tasks and advice relating to specialist areas of law, carrying out judicial functions, but are separate from the formal court system.

 Public Corporations: industrial or commercial enterprises under direct control of Scottish Ministers.

 National Health Service (NHS) Bodies: provide management, technical or advisory services within the NHS.